What is Chronic Obstructive Pulmonary Disease (COPD)?

 Multiple Treatment Facilities

-With facilities in Tampa, Nashville, Scottsdale and Pittsburgh, our patients can choose from any of these locations for their stem cell treatment.
+With facilities in Tampa, Nashville, Scottsdale and Pittsburgh, our patients can choose from any of these locations for their cellular therapy.
 By applying modern-day best practices to the growing field of regenerative medicine, the Lung Institute is improving lives.
 If you would like to find out more about our available treatment options, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.